 As a guide…

-- There needs to be 10 ° C difference between the internal and external temperatures.
-For this reason we recommend surveys be carried out during the winter months when the outside weather is cooler and your heating is working at full capacity – this will naturally create the required temperature difference.
+- There needs to be a 10° C difference between the internal and external temperatures.
+For this reason, we recommend surveys be carried out during the winter months when the outside weather is cooler and your heating is working at full capacity – this will naturally create the required temperature difference.
 If you are looking to gain a thermal picture of a building that doesn’t have functioning central heating, you can employ temporary space heaters for a period to create the same effect.